 A nutritionist is an expert in food and nutrition who advises people on what to eat to be healthy.
 Nutritionists sometimes work with people who have medical conditions and those who want to improve their overall health.

-In this guide, you'll learn about the various credentials, education, and licensing requirements for becoming a nutritionist.
-You'll also discover the important skills to have as a nutritionist and get a peek into salary expectations and employment outlook.
+Learn about the various credentials, education, and licensing requirements for becoming a nutritionist.
+Discover the important skills to have as a nutritionist and get a peek into salary expectations and employment outlook.

 It’s possible to become a nutritionist online without a degree.
-However, many people pursue a degree in health science or a related field, such as food science, nutrition, chemistry, biology, dietetics, or biochemistry [1].
-The amount of time it takes to become a nutritionist can vary from state to state.
-It depends on whether you enroll in a bachelor’s degree program or a shorter months-long certification program [4].
+However, many people pursue a degree in nutrition science or a related field, such as sports nutrition, chemistry, biology, or dietetics [1].

 In addition to a bachelor’s degree, nutritionists are required to meet licensure and certification requirements, which vary by state.
 Becoming licensed may include taking exams to determine competency or obtaining and updating special certifications.
-Optional certifications include:
+Consider these optional certifications.

 Earn the Registered Dietitian (RD) credential from the Commission on Dietetic Registration.
 RDs can work in various employment settings, including health care, community health, education, research, government agencies, and private practice.